 Generating over £270m per year in profit and harnessing the skills of more than 221,000 volunteers nationwide, charity retail promotes charitable causes and an environmentally sustainable retail experience.

-We are the only body in the United Kingdom that represents the interests of charity retailers.
+The Charity Retail Association is the only body in the United Kingdom that represents the interests of charity retailers.
 Our members run more than 8,600 shops between them.

 Shop for the Future: our three-year strategic plan